tomlai19852004/to-do-app/README.md

 Folder backend contains node.js code

 ### Environment
 The application has been tested on node version v22.5.1 and npm version v10.8.2.
-It is recommanded that you run the code under these environment.
+It is recommanded that you run the code under this environment.

 ### Prerequisites
 Kindly fulfill the prerequisites for <a href="https://github.com/tomlai19852004/to-do-app/blob/main/frontend/README.md">frontend</a> and <a href="https://github.com/tomlai19852004/to-do-app/blob/main/backend/README.md">backend</a> before running the application.